oldstlabs/ecr-image-tidier/README.md

 Simply set the `REGISTRY_ID` environment variable to that for your registry, and make sure it runs with a role with the appropriate permissions (`ecr:DescribeRepositories`, `ecr:DescribeImages`, `ecr:BatchDeleteImages`).
 If you're not too sure on how to add specific permissions to an IAM role, you can create a new one with the `AWSLambdaFullAccess` and `AmazonEC2ContainerRegistryFullAccess` policies, and this will work (but means it has more access than strictly necessary)

 We run once a week to ensure we aren't holding too many images, but also to not delete any that people might still want to use.

-(Tidyer as in something that tidies.
-Not tidier, which is what you end up with your ECR Repos being)